conda/governance/README.md

 For federated and incubating projects, the Project Team decides among themselves on how to add and/or remove members from the Project Team.
 Further, Project Teams for incubating projects are exempted from the requirement to have at least one Steering Council member.
 For a community maintained project, a petition for commit rights is made to the current members of the Project Team for that project.
 If this petition passes according to the voting rules for "Nominate new member of a Project Team" below, the petitioner is granted write access and added to the team.

 **Steering Council** members are excluded from these votes and retain commit rights to all community projects as stated above.
-They can add or remove themselves from Project Teams as they see fit in order to indicate which projects they are involved with, have a say in voting for write access petitions, etc. Steering Council members may not add themselves to a PRoject Team in order to vote on a petition for commit access if they were not already on that team when the petition was made.
+They can add or remove themselves from Project Teams as they see fit in order to indicate which projects they are involved with, have a say in voting for write access petitions, etc. Steering Council members may not add themselves to a Project Team in order to vote on a petition for commit access if they were not already on that team when the petition was made.

 ## Voting

 This section presents descriptions and criteria for voting items in the conda organization.
-The Steering Council is the only team with voting rights.
+The Steering Council is the only team with voting rights at the conda organization level.
 Steering Council members may also call a vote on any topic.
 The restrictions on calling a vote are as follows:

 * There must only be one vote active on a particular item at any time.
 * The act of calling for a vote must not itself violate the code of conduct.
 For example, Sam repeatedly called for votes immediately after a previous vote failed to achieve Sam's result.
 Sam is attempting to bully other Steering Council members into agreeing, and is thus violating the code of conduct.